studentmediene/RadioRevolt-API/README.md

 ## Workflow

-1. Get a task under GitHub issues (for now) by talking to you teammates and looking at the sprint backlog.
+1. Get a task under GitHub issues by talking to you teammates and looking at the sprint backlog.
+Our Kanban-board is [here](https://github.com/Studentmediene/RadioRevolt-API/projects/2)
 2. Create a new branch  from the `dev`-branch, naming it using our branch naming strategy described below.
 3. Code away and commit often.
 Try to follow [good commit practice](http://chris.beams.io/posts/git-commit/).
 Remember to write tests (and run them).
 4. When you're done (see definition of done on GitHub), create a pull request with reference to the JIRA-issue (preferably a link) and an overview of what the pull request is about.
 Await code review (you can tag people or yell for them on Slack to get your review faster).